-Melissa is a Board Certified Professional Ergonomist and an EH&S specialist for the Department of Occupational Medicine at UCSF.
-Working with the University of California's Center for Occupational and Environmental Health (COEH), she is also an instructor and development team member of the Online Ergonomics Education Program.
+Melissa is a board Certified Professional Ergonomist and an EH&S specialist for the Department of Occupational Medicine at UCSF.
+Working with the University of California's Center for Occupational and Environmental Health (COEH), she is also the director of the Online Ergonomics Certificate Program.
 Melissa studied BioResource/ Agricultural Engineering at Cal Poly SLO and earned her Master's degree in Human Factors/Ergonomics Engineering from San Jose State University.

 Senior engineer on staff at the UCB/UCSF Ergonomics Graduate Training Program